SAE/AISI 5120 Alloy Steel (UNS G51200)

 Applications of 5120 Alloy Steel

-AISI 5120 steel, with its combination of strength, toughness, and wear resistance, finds application in various industries.
-Here are some common applications of AISI 5120 steel:
+AISI 5120 steel, with its combination of strength, toughness, and wear resistance, finds applications in various industries.
+Key applications include:

-• Gears and Gear Components: AISI 5120 steel's high strength, wear resistance, and good toughness make it suitable for manufacturing gears, gear shafts, and other gear components.
+• Gears and Gear Components: High strength, wear resistance, and toughness make it suitable for manufacturing gears, gear shafts, and related components.

-• Axles and Shafts: Due to its excellent combination of strength and toughness, AISI 5120 steel is used in the production of axles and shafts for automotive, machinery, and equipment applications.
+• Axles and Shafts: Its excellent combination of strength and toughness supports use in axles and shafts for automotive, machinery, and equipment applications.

-• Bolts, Nuts, and Fasteners: AISI 5120 steel's good machinability and high tensile strength make it suitable for manufacturing various types of bolts, nuts, and fasteners.
+• Bolts, Nuts, and Fasteners: Good machinability and high tensile strength make it ideal for producing various bolts, nuts, and fasteners.

-• Springs: AISI 5120 steel's mechanical properties, including its good toughness and moderate corrosion resistance, make it suitable for manufacturing springs.
+• Springs: Mechanical properties, including toughness and moderate corrosion resistance, allow for reliable spring manufacturing.

 Similar Alloys